yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 Any large major technology company has always had some algorithmic or infrastructure edge, even down to Google founded about 30 years ago.
 Otherwise they're partially driven like Linear and Notion, however, the problem of this is that visual taste doesn't always appeal to everyone.
 Nonetheless YC has been searching for this in 2025.

-We can go back again to the core principles of startup, which have never changed.
-That's assuming that we agree to be talking about real less than 1% world movers.
+I'll believe that the core principles of startup, which have never changed.
+That's assuming that agree that the subject real less than 1% world movers edge of the long tailed distribution.

 # Principles